devonz1/Crud-App/README.md

 <h1> Social Media Crud App</h1>

-<p>It was created Using Html and Javascript
+<p>It was created Using Html and Javascript and it was styled with bootstrap and css
-  users have the ability to create a post and <br>upload it to the screen as well as delete the post using the icons.
+  <br>users have the ability to create a post and <br>upload it to the screen
+  as well as delete the post using the icons.
 <p>